Diary of a Network Geek

 It’s so easy that a…

-Filed under: Certification,Criticism, Marginalia, and Notes,Geek Work,GUI Center,MicroSoft,News and Current Events,Novell — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:33 am for you boring, normal people.
+Filed under: Certification,Criticism, Marginalia, and Notes,Geek Work,GUI Center,MicroSoft,News and Current Events,Novell — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:33 am for you boring, normal people.

 ten year old can do it!